 - You should have a list of approved applications and only these should be installed (including on BYOD devices)

 - Your anti-virus should have a plugin to protect your system from malicious websites.

 While this Cyber Essentials checklist has not been exhaustive, it should give you a good idea of what's covered and where it's important not to go wrong.
 The scheme is going to continue to update in line with our evolving security landscape so it is always advisable to take advantage of guided options when going through the assessment.
 IASME auditors are highly knowledgeable about the standard's requirements and can save you a lot of extra hassle by offering their direct counsel throughout the assessment process.

 At Cyber Tec Security, we also provide a Pre-Assessment scanning process with the Cyber Essentials Plus certification, so you can get all your systems checked and verified to the standard before officially completing the final assessment.
 With some of the new technical changes, especially relating to patch management, it can be very easy to fail Cyber Essentials Plus without proper preparation.

-Find out more about achieving Cyber Essentials Plus with a Pre-Assessment here.
+Find out more about achieving Cyber Essentials Plus with an Assured Pass here.